ifl2014/ifl2014.github.io/README.md

 IFL 2014 will be held October 1st through 3rd at [Northeastern University](http://www.northeastern.edu) in Boston, Massachusetts.

-_Submission is now closed.
+_Submission is now closed_.

 Follow [@IFL_2014](https://twitter.com/IFL_2014) on Twitter for the latest news on IFL.

 Registration is [now open](http://www.eventbrite.com/e/ifl-2014-tickets-12628406905).

-The invited talk for IFL 2014 will be given by Niko Matsakis of Mozilla Research.
+The invited talk for IFL 2014 will be given by Niko Matsakis of [Mozilla Research](https://www.mozilla.org/en-US/research/)

 ***